Updated Feb 2022.

 Samsung Parental Controls

-Choose what the kids can see, when they allowed to watch it.
+Choose what the kids can see and when they may watch it.
 Select content filtering.
-Beyond the Play Store, there are more parental control applications download, web filtering, etc. These will control messaging, calling, surfing (with content control)
+Beyond the Play Store, there are more parental control applications to download, web filtering, etc. These will control messaging, calling, surfing (including content control settings )

 Below is Apple's new Screentime feature, its not perfect by any means but it's a start.
-The usage figures are not yet reliable for the App limits, downtime and time limits seems to work well.
+The usage figures are not yet reliable for the App limits, downtime and time limits seem to work well.
 Works on iPhone, iPads and Macbooks.
-Below is the Macbook version
+Below is the Macbook version.

 Head over to "Game Center" to limit gaming.
 Select your settings.
-By seeing how to set up different parental control measures for all your devices at home, you'll be increasingly able to control kids internet safety and build confidence.
-This offers kids the chance to enjoy the internet giving you peace of mind.
+When setting up different parental control measures for all your devices at home, you'll be increasingly able to control kids' internet safety and build confidence.
+This offers kids the chance to enjoy the internet, giving you peace of mind.